 Indoor plants need adequate sunlight to ensure their health and allow them to undergo the photosynthesis process.
 Sunlight has a dramatic impact on the quality and lifespan of the plant and the way it grows.
 You should avoid placing your plant in a location with direct sunlight.
 Instead, place the plants in an area with an abundance of indirect sunlight.
 Some fluorescent lighting can work as an effective alternative to genuine sunlight for certain plant types.
 Flowering plants should have access to about 12-16 hours of light each day.
 Foliage plants require about 14-16 hours of light daily.

 3. Fill Pot With Balanced Fertilizer

 Most indoor houseplants thrive in a 10-10-10 balanced fertilizer.
-House plants require proper nutrients, including the right fertilizer, to survive properly.
-If the plant is not repotted and new fertilizer and nutrients are not added, the plants will likely die.
+Houseplants require proper nutrients, including the right fertilizer, to survive properly.
+If the plant is not reported and new fertilizer and nutrients are not added, the plants will likely die.
 With flowering plants, you should opt for fertilizer with high potassium.
 Foliage plants, however, require a fertilizer that is high in nitrogen.
 Succulents require a certain type of potting mix designed to drain the water properly.
 These pots often need to have several holes to allow the water to drain well.
 This prevents extra moisture from being in the soil, which can damage the plants.

 Cedar Grounds landscape design offers comprehensive care and attention to commercial and residential properties.
 Our focus is on lawn care, landscaping, and other hardscaping services to create a beautiful landscape.
 Contact us to learn more about our lawn care services in Oakville at 905-858-8528.